mongodb/django-mongodb-backend/docs/source/howto/queryable-encryption.rst

 Configuring the ``DATABASE_ROUTERS`` setting
 ============================================

-Similar to :ref:`configuring-database-routers-setting` for using embedded models, to use Queryable Encryption, you must also configure the ``DATABASE_ROUTERS`` setting to route queries to the encrypted database.
+Similar to :ref:`configuring-database-routers-setting` for using :doc:`embedded
+models </topics/embedded-models>`, to use Queryable Encryption you must also configure the :setting:`django:DATABASE_ROUTERS` setting to route queries to the encrypted database.

 This is done by adding a custom router that routes queries to the encrypted database based on the model's metadata.
 The following example shows how to